OakTree100/casper_tut_dac/tut_dac.rst

 .. image:: spectrum_output.jpg

 Be aware, that if ``wf_en`` is disabled, you may still have signals at 491.52 MHz and 245.76 MHz.
-Your DAC Reference Clock and your User IP Clock Rate.
-We use wf_en to run our counter block.
-If we disable our counter, we won't stop playing data, we'll just loop the same 8 samples forever.
-If we set those samples to 0s, we lose those signals.
+Equivalent to your DAC Reference Clock and User IP Clock Rate.
+Our counter controls the address data is read from.
+If we pause our counter, we won't stop playing data, we'll play the same 8 samples every clock cycle.
+If we set our ``bram`` samples to 0s (or any constant), we lose those signals.

 Errors